dmikushin/cnn-benchmarks/README.md

 All settings and models are exactly the same as in the [jcjohnson/cnn-benchmarks](https://github.com/jcjohnson/cnn-benchmarks).

+See [template shell script](#template-shell-recipe) below to help with downloading the [model weights](https://drive.google.com/open?id=0Byvt-AfX75o1STUxZTFpMU10djA) and running the benchmark.

 ## AlexNet
 (input 16 x 3 x 224 x 224)